Gornak40/algolymp/README.md

 # algolymp
-*A collection of useful CLI tools for managing Polygon and Ejudge.*
+*Awesome collection of useful CLI tools for managing Polygon and Ejudge.*

 ## Workflow